Whitechocolatespaceegg

 Whitechocolatespaceegg is the third studio album by American singer-songwriter Liz Phair, released in 1998.
 It peaked at number 35 on the Billboard 200.
 As of July 2010, the album had sold 293,000 copies.

-Album information

 Unlike her previous two albums, with themes of sex and relationships, Whitechocolatespaceegg focused more on motherhood and family, as Phair had recently gotten married and given birth to a son.

+Reception

 The album received generally positive reviews.
 Rolling Stone called it "engagingly intimate" while at the same time "playful and pop-y, with just enough dry humor".
 The magazine also praised the album for its storytelling-esque lyrics.
 The Washington Times wrote that Phair had successfully proved she was "no longer an unbridled twentysomething but now, at 31, a wife and mother, [who] has grown as an artist as well as a woman."